AdobeDocs/analytics.en/help/admin/c-traffic-management/traffic-lead-time.md

   * Estimated hits per day
   * Go-live date

-* Client Alerts are also needed when traffic decreases are or a report suite is deprecated.
+* Client Alerts are also needed when traffic decreases or a report suite is deprecated.

 ## Hardware De-Allocation Due to Unrealized Traffic